Avantgarde95/Avantgarde95/English.md

 ### MeshChain (2020.01 ~ 2021.01)

+3D model and intellectual property management system based on decentralized technologies

 <p>
 <img src="images/MeshChain/Preview.png" alt="MeshChain" width="600">
 </p>

-3D model and intellectual property management system based on decentralized technologies

 Created for the paper [MeshChain: Secure 3D model and intellectual property management powered by blockchain technology](https://link.springer.com/chapter/10.1007/978-3-030-89029-2_40) presented at [CGI 2021](http://www.cgs-network.org/cgi21/program/).
+This is implemented by myself.
+The program provides the following features.

+- Import 3D model from modeling tool (Blender)
+- Saving 3D model revision history in a decentralized network ('Commit')
+- Import the 3D model from the revision history and apply it to the modeling tool ('Checkout')
+- Display history on the GUI
+- Calculate incentives and pay those to authors for each commit
+- Calculate similarity between saved 3D model and external 3D model

 [![Code](images/Code.svg)](https://github.com/Avantgarde95/MeshChain-publish)